Nicholas Rowe (writer): Family

-Rowe was first married to a woman by the name of Parsons (Christian name is unknown), with whom he had a son John.
+Rowe was first married to a woman with the family name Parsons (whose given name is unknown), with whom he had a son John.
 His second wife was Anne Devenish, and they had a daughter named Charlotte.
 Daniel Lysons and Samuel Lysons noted that he did not have descendants after his son died childless.

 Works

 The Ambitious Stepmother, Rowe's first play, produced in 1700 at Lincoln's Inn Fields by Thomas Betterton and set in Persepolis, was well received.
 This was followed in 1701 by Tamerlane.
 In this play the conqueror Timur represented William III, and Louis XIV is denounced as Bajazet.
 It was for many years regularly acted on the anniversary of William's landing at Torbay.
 In Dublin in 1712, at a time when political passions were running high, the performance provoked a serious riot.

 The Fair Penitent (1702, published 1703), an adaptation of Massinger and Field's The Fatal Dowry, was pronounced by Samuel Johnson as one of the most pleasing tragedies ever written in English.
 It featured the character of Lothario, whose name, as a result of this play, became synonymous with a rake (womaniser).
 Calista is said to have suggested to Samuel Richardson the character of Clarissa Harlowe, as Lothario suggested Lovelace.
-Samuel Johnson noted of The Fair Penitent that, "The story is domestic, and therefore easily received by the imagination, and assimilated to common life; the diction is exquisitely harmonious, and soft or spritely as occasion requires."
+Samuel Johnson noted of The Fair Penitent, "The story is domestic, and therefore easily received by the imagination, and assimilated to common life; the diction is exquisitely harmonious, and soft or spritely as occasion requires."